maddymaster/nodepwdmanager/README.md

 A command line password manager written in Node.

-Please don't actually use this to manage your passwords.
-This is just a pet project.
+This is a pet project altough you could probably use it in real life.
+There is no warranty.
+See LICENCE file for more information.
 Thanks :)

 ## Usage